salesforcecli/plugin-data/messages/bulkIngest.md

 # error.failedRecordDetails

-Job finished being processed but failed to update %s records.
+Job finished being processed but failed to process %s records.

 To review the details of this job, run this command: